 This system is often referred to as the international (Nice) classification of goods and services.
 Each class contains a list of pre-approved terms.
 If you use one of them, you can be sure that the office will accept such an application without further delay.
 Of course, the use of one's own terms is not prohibited, as there are always some goods or services that are not yet found in the international classification.
 However, for your own terms, you need to pay more attention to the correct classification and take into account that the office may additionally ask you to modify or clarify the term.
-If you do not know the class of your goods or services, you can use the TMclass search tool to help you find and classify your goods and services, or you can contact us and our experts for advice.
+If you do not know the class of your goods or services, you can use Trama's Trademark Class Assist tool to find the most relevant classes and goods and services for your particular area of business.

 Especially when registering a trademark in the USA, the correct specification of goods and services is more difficult.
 This is because they use a slightly different sorting system in the US.
 Although it is also based on 45 classes, the requirements for clarity and accuracy of terms are much stricter than elsewhere.
 At the end of the day, however, it is positive, as it reduces the uncertainty and risk of conflict of similar brands.
 The disadvantage is that filling the application is much more difficult compared to the European trademark.